 Very soon after!
 The final paperwork will be signed and a date will be set before a judge.
 In most cases, you can go before a judge, answer a few question, and then you’ll be divorced in no time!

 Yes, but these forms are very general and are often challenging to tailor to specific situations.
-At Caplan & Associates, we create customized paperwork for each client.
+At Caplan Bankruptcy and Family Law Firm, we create customized paperwork for each client.
 The work is of superior quality and you won’t have to miss work or run around in order to file for a divorce.

 No. The court requires a Parenting Plan that articulates the contact times.
 The more specific the Parenting Plan is, the better, as it leaves little room for confusion later.